Radiative Mass Mechanism: Addressing the Flavour Hierarchy and Strong CP Puzzle: Fermion masses and at Leading Order and Beyond

 As mentioned earlier, the matrix ${\cal M}_f^{(0)}$ is of hermitian type as the complex part of $\mu_{fi}$ is proportional to $ y^d_i$ and that of $\mu^\prime_{fi}$ is proportional to $ y^{d*}_i$.
 Also, it has two non-vanishing eigenvalues, which can be identified as third-generation SM fermions and vector-like fermion states.
-In the seesaw limit, the effective $3\times 3$ mass matrices for SM fermions can be written as: \be M^{(0)}_f = -\frac{1}{m_F}\mu_f \mu_f^\prime\, .\ee It can also be noted that the hermitian structure is retained by $M^{(0)}_f$ as complex parts of $\mu_f$ and $\mu^\prime_f $ are conjugate of each other.
+In the seesaw limit, the effective $3\times 3$ mass matrices for SM fermions can be written as: \be M^{(0)}_f = -\frac{1}{m_F}\mu_f \mu_f^\prime\, .\ee It can also be noted that the Hermitian type structure is retained by $M^{(0)}_f$ as complex parts of $\mu_f$ and $\mu^\prime_f $ are conjugate of each other.
 Moreover, the above mass matrix gives masses only to third-generation fermions.
-The masses of lighter generation fermions arise at one-loop and two-loops as in \cite{Mohanta:2024wcr} and, therefore, can have a possible contribution to the second term of eq. (\ref{theta-bar}).
+The masses of lighter generation fermions arise at one-loop and two-loops through self-energy corrections induced by the flavour non-universal gauge boson as in \cite{Mohanta:2024wcr} and, therefore, can have a possible contribution to the second term of eq. (\ref{theta-bar}).
 The higher order corrections to $\bar{\theta}$ need to be computed only for the down-quark sector as the up-quark mass matrix given in eq. (\ref{M0}) is real and doesn't induce the complex parameters when gauge corrections are included. \\

 The effects of quantum gravity are subject to the violation of all global symmetries.
 As parity falls under this category of symmetries, the gravity-induced corrections should be suppressed, maintaining the quality of the solution.
 The leading operators that could give possible contributions are: \be {\cal L}^{d=5} \,=\, \frac{{\cal O}(1)}{M_{Pl}}\, \bar{Q}_{Li}Q_{Rj} H^\dagger_{Rj}H_{Li}\,+ \, ..\ee The above operators induce non-hermitian contributions to eq. (\ref{M0}).
 However, such contributions are much suppressed by the factor $m_F/M_{Pl}$.
 For $m_F \lesssim 10^{-6} M_{Pl}$, these terms don't even participate in inducing first-generation fermion masses; therefore, these corrections can be neglected.